 Master–(MIAOMT): A Master is a member who has achieved Accreditation and Fellowship and who has completed 500 hours of credit in research, education, and/or service (in addition to the 500 hours for Fellowship, for a total of 1,000 hours).
 A Master has also submitted a scientific review that has been approved by the Scientific Review Committee (in addition to the scientific review for Fellowship, for a total of two scientific reviews).

 What is the IDEAL level of IAOMT certification of a top holistic dentist?

-In our opinion, the ideal level is the SMART Certification and Accredited IAOMT (or higher) certification, both together for a practicing dentist who is entirely educated on the dangers of mercury and should practice safe amalgam removal.
-Understandably anyone who is only SMART Certified may not understand the nuance of root canal toxicity and the dangers of leaving root canals in the body, which is why IAOMT Accreditation, Mastery or Fellowship is a hard requirement when searching for a dentist to remove amalgam fillings safely.
+Short Answer: Find a dentist who is at minimum Accredited with the IAOMT, SMART Certified for safe amalgam removal, and Certified by the IABDM to ensure your needs are being met by a highly trained holistic dentist who has a proven record of knowledge and practice.
+In our opinion, the ideal level is the SMART Certification and Accredited IAOMT (or higher) certification, both together for a practicing dentist who is fully educated on the dangers of mercury and practices safe amalgam removal.
+Understandably anyone who is only SMART Certified may not understand the nuance of root canal toxicity and the dangers of leaving root canals in the body, which is why both IAOMT Accreditation and IABDM Certification should be a required attribute when searching for an experienced holistic dentist to remove amalgam fillings safely.